LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

    :width: 433.5 pt

-The list in braces ONLY is allowed as an initialization of a variable in a declaration, not in a later assignment statement.
+The list in braces ONLY is allowed as an initialization of a variable in a *declaration*, not in a later assignment statement.
 Technically it is an initializer, not an array literal.

 Individual array elements can *both* be used in expressions, and be assigned to.